 And while being out and proud is an intentional choice, it's a gift to be able to honor someone's journey towards making that decision for themselves.
 Maybe these private Pride celebrations will bolster your partner's self-confidence and embolden them to be more open about who they love and how.
 Even if they don't, you can still have fun and grow closer in the meantime:

-Traveling to queer-friendly cities can give you and your partner some much-needed perspective on your relationship and where you fit in to the global gay community.
+Traveling to queer-friendly cities can give you and your partner some much-needed perspective on your relationship and where you fit in to the global queer community.
 Plus, being in a place where nobody knows who you are and is likely to never see you again can offer the anonymity your partner might need right now to feel comfortably and unapologetically themselves.
-Berlin, Germany has been all the rage lately for it's gay nightlife and cultural scene, but if an international flight is out of your budget try hitting up a big city.
-New York, Los Angeles, or San Francisco can be life-changing and immensely refreshing for someone who has grown up gay in a small town.
+Berlin, Germany is revered in the LGBTQIA+ community for its queer nightlife and cultural scene, but if an international flight is out of your budget try hitting up a big city.
+New York, Los Angeles, or San Francisco can be life-changing and immensely refreshing for someone who has grown up in a small town.

 Are you and your partner movie fanatics?
-There are plenty of movies about the gay experience that you can watch from the comfort of your home.
-Seeing gay lives represented on screen can be extremely cathartic and affirming and alleviate feelings of isolation or loneliness.
-If you're wondering where to start, check out this list of queer films on Netflix, Hulu and Amazon all representing a diverse range of gay experiences.
+There are plenty of movies about the queer experience that you can watch from the comfort of your home.
+Seeing queer lives represented on screen can be extremely cathartic and affirming and alleviate feelings of isolation or loneliness.
+If you're wondering where to start, check out this list of queer films on Netflix, Hulu and Amazon all representing a diverse range of queer experiences.